 Most of the pieces are gender neutral while others celebrate fertility.

 The Sploore series, Bloore's only fully realized sculpture series, had reached its resolution.
-Their great success, however, made his intention to abandon the process for the next challenge a terrible surprise.
+Their great success, however, made his declared intention to abandon the process for the next challenge a terrible surprise to their many enthusiasts.
 Couldn't he try to take the sculptures to next level?
 Why not bronze editions?
 Well Bloore loved bronze.
 Chinese bronze mainly.
-He lept at the chance to work in bronze.
+So he lept at the chance to work in bronze.
 And it was a leap into a whole other aesthetic world, a world of daunting technical challenges, the world of the makers of multiples, the next level.
-Great fun, but a much lower level.
+Engaging challenges and great fun, but all at a much lower level in terms of content because of the mass production factor.

 Cliff and Pat Wiens receiving a golden Sploore for their 50th anniversary.